hsaghir/hsaghir.github.io/_posts/data_science/-2017-09-30-discrete-variable-models.md

 Notice that choosing a category can always be cast as a maximization problem (e.g. argmax of a softmax on categories).
 Similarly, one may parameterize the choice of a permutation $$P$$ through a square matrix $$X$$, as the solution to the linear assignment problem with $$P_N$$ denoting the set of permutation matrices.
 The matching operator can parameterize the hard choice of permutations with an argmax on the inner product of the matrix $$X$$ and the set of $$P_N$$ matrices i.e. $$M(X) = argmax <P,X>$$.
 They approximate $$M(X)$$ with the Sinkhorn operator.
 Sinkhorn normalization, or Sinkhorn balancing iteratively normalizes rows and columns of a matrix.

+## Learning to compose words into sentences using RL
+- composing word embeddings to sentence embeddings.

+- convert a liearized sentence to a tree representation by a sequence of a set of actions using Reinforce.

+- a list of actions(shift-> put word into stack as a node, reduce -> combine top two nodes in stack into a new node and put into stack)

+## generative models for graphs:
+- n^2 adjacency matrix for a graph
+- the number of nodes vary between graphs
+- ordering is factorial possibilities

+- decomposes the process to two RNNs
+    + one keeps track of graphs
+    + one generates nodes to insert
+    +

 ## Variational permutation inference
 with Reparameterizing the Birkhoff polytope for variational permutation inference

+## message passing neural network (MPNN)
+- MPNN is an unstructured graph-networks, where the nodes are neurons and the edges are like a synapse between two neurons with a particular (and modifiable) strength
+- When the connection strengths are updated in a rule-based manner until they converge, these graph-based networks can be used to perform complex computation with very high data throughout

 ## [Grammer VAE](https://arxiv.org/pdf/1703.01925.pdf)